Bazinga5/tic-tac-toe/docs/development-manual.md

 * DRY - dont repeat yourself
 * SSR - single responsability rule

-Brackest should be beside a function and then below the last line in the function.
+Braces should be after a function and then below the last line of the function.
 Space before and after each opareator.
 Space after for, while, if and similar statements.
 Comments should be placed above functions but not below.